A proven system that ensures you make the best decision and get the most value in return for your investment

-What is the most important buying decision you'll ever make?
+What is the most important buying decision you’ll ever make?
 An expensive piece of cleaning equipment?
 A new payroll system?
 Does something else come to mind?
+How about hiring employees?

 Well, no matter what it is, there is a proven system that ensures you make the best decision and get the most value in return for your investment.
 It’s in use worldwide to purchase everything from paperclips to airplanes and, yet, this system is routinely ignored when it comes to making what is truly the most important buying decision every residential cleaning company owner or manager ever faces: Who gets hired.

 A couple of reasons for this oversight come to mind.
 The first is that few owners or managers realize the standardized practices in use for purchasing also comprise an efficient, effective employee hiring system.
 Also at play is a reluctance to systemize hiring in the mistaken belief that it’s not possible to choose human capital in the same way we acquire other products and services.
 This is why most hiring decisions still hinge instead on the result of gut-instinct interviews—in spite of the fact that interviews are proven to be only 8% more reliable than flipping a coin!